DonRaber/anime-ranker/README.md

 **BONUS GOALs:
-1. make animes under the production move around based on ranking
-2. when you click an Anime Image the description pops up over/around the image with character vectors on screen
+1. when you click an Anime Image the description pops up over/around the image with character vectors on screen
-3. Add images of main characters to anime descriptions
+2. Add images of main characters to anime descriptions
-4. Add Background music
+3. Add Background music